EMackPierre/Reverse-Engineering-Code/README.md

   contains routes for signing in, logging out and getting users specific data to be displayed client side };

   html-routes.js {
-  routes that check whether user is signed in, whether user already has account etc and sends them tio the correct html page };
+  routes that check whether user is signed in, whether user already has account etc and sends them to the correct html page };

   package.json {